 If this is a project bill code job, select Project Bill Code from the drop-down list.
-If this isn't a project bill code job, select a billing type of Project Standard Billing.
+If this isn't a project bill code job, choose a billing type of Project Standard Billing.

-- 3. Complete the remaining fields in the Job Maintenance window as usual.
-See Creating a Job Record (page 90) for information on completing this window. - 4.
+- 3. Complete the remaining fields in the Job Maintenance window.
+See Creating a Job Record (page 81) for information on completing this window. - 4.
 Select Save.

-A You cannot change a job's project number or billing type once a project-level invoice has been posted or saved to the iob.
+🛕 You cannot change a job's project number or billing type once a project-level invoice has been posted or saved to the job.